narendrasss/ubc/docs/comm-296/06-pricing-strategy/README.md

     * Does not work if low barriers of entry -> competitors can simply charge lower prices
     * High unit costs associated with low sales volume -> tradeoff between high price and high production costs
     * Must eventually lower prices -> margins go down and initial buyers may be irritated at price drops

+## Pricing Tactics

+* Promotional pricing -> markdowns/discounts/coupons/rebates
+* Bundling -> Packaging basket of products together at one price
+* Addons -> Base price for main product + any extras for complementary goods

 ## Legal and Ethical Aspects of Pricing